spech66/bootstrap-bp-hugo-theme/README.md

 * `themeColor` set to dark, light, blue (do not set for bootstrap default).
 * `hideReadingTime` to hide reading time.

+## Screenshots of cofigurations

+`startPageColumns = false`

 ![startPageColumns = false](https://raw.githubusercontent.com/spech66/bootstrap-bp-hugo-theme/master/images/tn.png)

+`startPageColumns = true`

 ![startPageColumns = true](https://raw.githubusercontent.com/spech66/bootstrap-bp-hugo-theme/master/images/tn2.png)

 ## Google Analytics

 This theme uses the internal asynchronous template for Google Analytics tracking.
-You only have to provide your tracking id in your configuration file:
+You only have to provide your tracking id in your configuration file.

 ```yaml
 googleAnalytics = "UA-123-45"